 - To promote public confidence in law enforcement.

+The Division of Capitol Police received their reaccredited status on May 15, 2014.
 This certification was based on an intensive 3 day review of the agency by VLEPSC assessors.
 The assessment and resulting approval by the Board were the final steps in the Division's three year effort to obtain accredited status.

 The Accreditation Status is reviewed every four years by the Executive Board.